AdobeDocs/analytics.en/help/implement/vars/config-vars/activitymap-regionexclusions.md

 ---
 # ActivityMap.regionExclusions

-The `ActivityMap.regionExclusions` variable lets you selectively filter or exclude Activity Map data based on the text in the [Activity Map Region](/help/components/dimensions/activity-map-region.md) dimension.
+The `ActivityMap.regionExclusions` variable lets you selectively filter or exclude Activity Map data based on the dimension items collected in the [Activity Map Region](/help/components/dimensions/activity-map-region.md) dimension.

 ## Region exclusions in the Web SDK extension